 A business report is an official document that conveys crucial information to the concerned stakeholders.
 Therefore it needs to be prepared following a correct structure to serve its purpose.
 In this guide, we have listed 8 essential elements of a business report along with the dos and don’ts of report writing.

-Structure of report writing in business communication
+Structure of report in business communication

 The structure of a business report can be divided into three parts, The Front Matter, The Body of the Report, and The Back Matter.